fubar2/treeval_gal/README.md

 translate the Sanger [TreeVal NF DDL](https://github.com/sanger-tol/treeval/tree/dev) workflow into Galaxy.
 Everyone with an interest in contributing to this effort is cordially invited to pitch in.*

+#### December 12 2023 announcements
+1. A [prototype repeat_density workflow]() is now available for testing.
+Not yet working on the usegalaxy servers.
+Needs the window_maker tool installed.

 #### December 10 2023 announcements
 1. A [prototype gap_finder workflow](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/Galaxy-Workflow-gap_finder_vgp_0.ga) is now available for testing.
 2. seqtk-telo is now available in the seqtk suite from the Toolshed.